-\CSU students selected for the Criminal Justice Program are expected to focus on Criminal Justice by taking courses (SJ) but may take up to two elective courses outside of Criminal Justice during the year.
+CSU students selected for the Criminal Justice Program are expected to focus on Criminal Justice by taking courses but may take up to two elective courses outside of Criminal Justice during the year.
 Students may take one elective each semester or take both electives in the semester when Criminal Justice course offerings are limited.

 At the University of Bradford, there are three levels of courses (known as "modules"): level 4, level 5 and level 6.
 Level 4 modules are considered lower division courses, depending on course content.
 Generally, levels 5 and 6 are more advanced and are considered upper division courses with some exceptions depending on course content.
 Level 5 modules will expect higher academic skills than level 4, and assume a wider range of experience on which the student can draw.
-The level of the module can be found on the "module descriptor".
 Most CSU students who have taken several lower division courses in their major will take level 5 and 6 modules as these will usually be the ones that are the most compatible with upper division coursework at the students" home campuses.